 Head of Subject: Mr B. Kingswood / Miss E. Rowley

 Students will consolidate and extend their knowledge of the world’s major countries and their physical and human features.
-They will learn about how geographical processes interact to create distinctive human and physical landscapes which change over time.
+They will learn how geographical processes interact to create distinctive human and physical landscapes which change over time.
 Students will cover three key topics: The UK, Our changing climate and Africa.

 During this period a myriad of skills will be developed including data collection (including a trip to Tewkesbury), analysing and interpreting different data sources, map skills as well as a range of more personal skills such as team work, problem solving and research skills.